-VTE and MB are two potentially lethal conditions that can complicate the clinical course of COVID-19 patients, in particular in case of hospitalization and can be considered as two features of the same condition [8,19].
-This retrospective study was performed comparing the clinical and biochemical parameters of all consecutive COVID-19 patients admitted in two Italian Hospitals, classified according to the development of VTE (COVID-VTE), MB (COVID-MB), or neither (COVID-C) during the in-hospital course.
-The study results indicate that MB is the complication with the highest mortality risk, and that clinical and biochemical characteristics allow to draw a risk profile of patients admitted for COVID-19 into the hospital for the eventual occurrence of MB.
+VTE and MB are two potentially lethal conditions that can complicate the clinical course of COVID-19 patients, in particular in cases of hospitalization, and can be considered two features of the same condition [8,21].
+This retrospective study was performed comparing the clinical and biochemical parameters of all consecutive COVID-19 patients admitted to two Italian hospitals, classified according to the development of VTE (COVID-VTE), MB (COVID-MB), or neither (COVID-C) during the in-hospital course.
+The study results indicate that MB is the complication with the highest mortality risk and that clinical and biochemical characteristics allow to draw a risk profile of patients admitted for COVID-19 into the hospital for the eventual occurrence of MB.
 COVID-MB presented indeed with bacterial infection and with higher PCT and CPK serum levels.
 In addition, two patients presented with both VTE and MB.

-For the first time, the VTE and MB incidence was evaluated in the same study cohort.
-A plethora of clinical and experimental evidence demonstrated that the overproduction of early response proinflammatory cytokines)tumor necrosis factor, IL-6, and IL-1 $\beta$ ), resulting in a "cytokine storm", is the leading cause of the systemic complications reported in severe and critical COVID-19 diseases [20].
-In particular, the cytokine storm significantly impacts the effects of COVID-19 on the vascular system, actively contributing to vascular damage, complement activation and coagulation activation [21].
-In addition, the cytokine storm triggers the hemostasis system by increasing the fibrinolysis inhibitor from one side and tissue factor from the other [22].
-These can lead to the reported episodes of VTE and of MB complications, that complicate the COVID-19 course.
-The occurrence of either VTE and/or MB was associated with excess mortality, underlying the importance of developing effective prevention and treatment strategies that reduce their frequency [23,24].
+For the first time, the VTE and MB incidences were evaluated in the same study cohort.
+A plethora of clinical and experimental evidence demonstrated that the overproduction of early response proinflammatory cytokines (tumor necrosis factor, IL-6, and IL- 1β), resulting in a "cytokine storm", is the leading cause of the systemic complications reported in severe and critical COVID-19 diseases [20].
+In particular, the cytokine storm significantly impacts the effects of COVID-19 on the vascular system, actively contributing to vascular damage, complement activation, and coagulation activation [22].
+In addition, the cytokine storm triggers the hemostasis system by increasing the fibrinolysis inhibitor on one side and the tissue factor on the other [23].
+These can lead to the reported episodes of VTE and MB complications that complicate the COVID-19 course.
+The occurrence of either VTE and/or MB was associated with excess mortality, highlighting the importance of developing effective prevention and treatment strategies that reduce their frequency [24,25].

-Katsoularis and colleagues described COVID-19 as an independent risk factor for VTE and MB [25], although failing in the determination of other co-factors that can interact with SARS-CoV2 infection in the determination of either thrombotic or hemorrhagic complications.
-The clinical implication could be represented by the encouragement of a more precautionary approach in therapeutic management, making tip the balance one way or another.
+Katsoularis et al. described COVID-19 as an independent risk factor for VTE and MB [26], although they failed to determine other co-factors that can interact with SARS-CoV2 infection in the determination of either thrombotic or hemorrhagic complications.
+The clinical implication could be represented by the encouragement of a more precautionary approach in therapeutic management, making the balance tip one way or another.

 The study has several strengths.
 We found that some clinical parameters and biomarkers are associated with the risk of MB in severe and critical COVID-19 hospitalized patients.
 They are quick to obtain in an emergency setting and affordable in any place.
-These parameters are already known to predict a poor outcome in COVID-19 patients, and so commonly evaluated at hospital admission.
-Given these premises, prompt identification of COVID-19 patients at increased risk of MB can be easier, to better manage the treatment in an emergency.
+These parameters are already known to predict a poor outcome in COVID-19 patients and are commonly evaluated at hospital admission.
+Given these premises, prompt identification of COVID-19 patients at increased risk of MB can make it easier to manage in an emergency.
 Our study encompasses some limitations.
-The retrospective nature fails to define a causal connection and allows to describe just the association of the variables and it can be considered as a limitation.
+The retrospective nature fails to define a causal connection and allows it to describe just the association of the variables, which can be considered a limitation.